wso2/docs-mi/en/docs/learn/examples/jms-examples/specifying-a-delivery-delay-on-messages.md

-# Specifying Delivery Delay on Messages
+# Specify Delivery Delay on Messages

 In a normal message flow, JMS messages that are sent by the JMS producer to the JMS broker are forwarded to the respective JMS consumer without any delay.

 With the delivery delay messaging feature introduced with JMS 2.0, you can specify a delivery delay time value in each JMS message so that the JMS broker will not deliver the message until after the specified delivery delay has elapsed.
 Specifying a delivery delay is useful if there is a scenario where you do not want a message consumer to receive a message that is sent until a specified time duration has elapsed.
-To implement this, you need to add a delivery delay to the JMS producer so that the publisher does not deliver a message until the specified delivery delay time interval is elapsed.
+To implement this, you need to add a delivery delay to the JMS producer so that the publisher does not deliver a message until the specified delivery delay time interval has elapsed.

-The following diagram illustrates how you can use WSO2 Micro Integrator as a JMS producer and specify a delivery delay on messages when you do not want the message consumer to receive a message until a specified time duration has elapsed.
+The following diagram illustrates how you can use the WSO2 Micro Integrator as a JMS producer and specify a delivery delay on messages when you do not want the message consumer to receive a message until a specified time duration has elapsed.

 ## Synapse configuration